Lee Falin

 • Microarray Data Inference ISCB Intelligent Systems for Molecular Biology – 2010

-• OpenCL – Now Everyone Has a Super Computer (Almost) Virginia Bioinformatics Institute – 2009
+• OpenCL – Now Everyone Has a Supercomputer (Almost) Virginia Bioinformatics Institute – 2009

 • Inference of Functional Modules in Regulatory Networks Virginia Bioinformatics Institute – 2007